(Updated March 9, 2018)

 In addition to itching, irritation, pain, and scabs/blisters, the side effects of shingles can include:

 Shingles rashes typically scab over in 7-10 days and then clear up after 2-4 weeks.
 But serious complications can arise from the virus, including post-herpetic neuralgia (PHN), a pain that lingers for weeks or even months after the rash has cleared up.
 In rare cases, people can suffer pain from PHN for years.
 As with shingles, the elderly and infirm are more likely to develop PHN.

 Other complications that can arise from shingles include eye disease and blindness, hearing problems, pneumonia, brain inflammation, and death.

 Because shingles’ side effects can be so serious, millions of people have taken the precaution of getting vaccinated against the virus.
 But it seems like that precaution can backfire in a devastating way.

 Some of the side effects alleged in the Zostavax lawsuits are extremely serious, even fatal.
 They include:

 - Brain damage

 - Liver failure

-None of the effects above are found on Merck’s list of possible Zostavax side effects.
-If attorneys can prove that the injuries experienced by plaintiffs are linked to the Zostavax vaccine, Merck should be held liable for failing to warn patients of these devastating side effects.
+If attorneys can prove that the injuries experienced by plaintiffs are linked to the Zostavax vaccine, Merck could be held liable for failing to warn patients of these devastating side effects.